 So you’ve figured out that vaping CBD is the way to go.
-But with an abundance of CBD vape products out there, how can you be sure you’re getting the best bang for your buck?
+But with an abundance of CBD vape products out there, how can you be sure you’re getting the best CBD vape oil for your buck?

 The problem with being on the frontier of an industry is that there are a lot of people still trying to figure things out.
 This couldn’t be more true than in the overlap between CBD and vaporization, two mainstream product categories that hardly existed a decade ago.

-Since clear regulations for CBD vape products, particularly e-liquids, are still in the process of being established, it’s ultimately up to the consumer to decide what standards they want their product to live up to.
+Since clear regulations for CBD vape juice products are still in the process of being established, it’s ultimately up to the consumer to decide what standards they want their product to live up to.
 While numerous factors can impact your experience with vaporizing CBD, the following five questions are the most important to consider.

 “Homogenous” means “the same throughout.”
 Essentially, you should be looking for a product that is well mixed and uniform, and does not separate into different layers.
 Separation is a major issue in CBD vaporizer liquids right now, as formulators are fighting an uphill battle against the laws of chemistry.
 Much in the same way olive oil refuses to mix with vinegar, CBD refuses to mix with the majority of e-liquid bases on the market.
 This type of separation begets uneven dosages when added to your pen, making it difficult to control how much CBD you consume.

 In general, the clearer the better.
-A well made e-liquid should be crystal clear, allowing light to pass through unhindered.
+The best CBD vape juice should be crystal clear, allowing light to pass through unhindered.
 You don’t drink bottled water that is murky, so why would you ingest dirty e-liquids?
 Thankfully, this characteristic is readily apparent as soon as e-liquid is dispensed.
 The bad products will look cloudy, thick, syrupy, and downright unappetizing.

 Unfortunately, unscrupulous producers often see value in undercutting consumers on CBD content, since their cost is based primarily on milligrams of CBD contained in each product.
 In a young, still minimally regulated industry, there is no shortage of companies falling short of label claims for CBD.
 As such, it’s all the more important for consumers to be vigilant in confirming that products match up to their label claims.
 Ask to see test results: the only way to really know whether the product measures up is through reputable third party laboratory testing.
 If the product manufacturer isn’t willing to provide those results, don’t buy the product.